 Combined pills are available with various types of progestins.
 Some progestins have certain effects in addition to contraception, for example the progestin drospirenone, which closely resembles the natural progesterone produced by a woman’s body.
 Thanks to its properties, drospirenone counteracts estrogen-induced water retention and its related symptoms.
 Drospirenone-containing pills are the most widely prescribed hormonal contraceptives in the world today.

-In addition there are the first birth control pills that also provide a daily dose of folate, a B vitamin.
+In addition there are birth control pills that also provide a daily dose of folate, a B vitamin.
 It is well established that folates play an important role during the first weeks of pregnancy.
 Folate is an essential nutrient that many women of childbearing age lack.
 A well-established body of evidence supports folate supplementation as a means to reduce the incidence of neural tube defects – or birth defects of the brain and spinal cord.
 Folate supplementation is particularly important at least one month before and three months after conception.
 Women who discontinue their pill or do not take them correctly may become pregnant before seeking preconception counseling from their healthcare provider, and combining an oral contraceptive with folate targets to reduce the risk of neural tube defects.
 These combined oral contraceptives have been developed in two regimens - 24/4 (consisting of 24 days of hormone-containing tablet with folate followed by four days of folate only) and 21/7 (consisting of 21 days of hormone-containing tablets with folate followed by seven days of folate only.).
 They are approved in the US and several other countries in the world.

 Furthermore a low-dose drospirenone-containing pill with a flexible extended regimen is being offered.
 This provides the option of ‘personal period planning’.
 The number and timing of periods can be chosen within the limits permitted by the approved dosing regimen.
-The new dosing regimen involves a daily intake for a minimum period of 24 days and up to a maximum period of 120 days.
+The flexible dosing regimen involves a daily intake for a minimum period of 24 days and up to a maximum period of 120 days.
 During day 25 to 120, a 4-day tablet-free interval individually can be scheduled which triggers the period.
 This offers the option of flexibly reducing the number of periods to three per year.
 An innovative digital tablet dispenser supports the new regimen and reminds when to take the pill.

 The combined pill based on estradiol

-This pill combines estradiol valerate with the progestin dienogest in a novel dosing regimen in which the estrogen component is gradually reduced and the progestin component gradually increased over a total of 26 days (the tablets for 2 days contain no active substance).
+This pill combines estradiol valerate with the progestin dienogest in a dosing regimen in which the estrogen component is gradually reduced and the progestin component gradually increased over a total of 26 days (the tablets for 2 days contain no active substance).
 The aim of this dosing regimen is to achieve a balance between the estrogen and progestin components and to ensure reliable contraceptive protection and good cycle control in harmony with the woman's body.

 Contraception using the intrauterine systems